OliverFlecke/hakyll-website/posts/complexity_theory.md

 </div>

 But this is quite abstract.
-Lets look at a few examples of the most common functions used.
+Lets look at a few examples of the most common situations and analyze the runtime complexity of some algorithms.

 ### Constant time $O(1)$